-The aim of extracting knickpoints is mainly to link knickpoint location and magnitude to a specific event resulting in landscape transience (e.g., Crosby and Whipple, 2006).
+The aim of extracting knickpoints is mainly to link knickpoint location and magnitude to a specific event resulting in landscape transience (e.g. Crosby and Whipple, 2006).
 Therefore, an important step is to isolate the most significant knickpoint features from the dense raw dataset in order to interpret landscape evolution, which can be done using knickpoint magnitude.
-Knickpoint magnitude may be affected by the calculation of k{sn} using the gradient of segments in χ -elevation space.
-Depending on the relief, and particularly with a high value of θ , the absolute values of χ coordinates and associated elevation can differ by an order of magnitude.
+Knickpoint magnitude may be affected by the calculation of $k{\rm sn}$ using the gradient of segments in χ elevation space.
+Depending on the relief, particularly with a high value of θ , the absolute values of χ coordinates and associated elevation can differ by an order of magnitude.
 If the values of χ are low compared to the values for elevation, any changes in elevation at a knickpoint will result in a much higher segment gradient than if the χ values are of a similar magnitude as the elevation.
-This can result in the exaggeration of knickpoint magnitude in high relief landscapes, for example, where it is more likely that χ values will be lower than the elevation values and eventually results in a bias during the sorting.
-We therefore suggest that, in such cases, A_0 from equation 3 should be set such that the value of the χ coordinate is the same order of magnitude as the elevation.
-However, if $A_0 \neq 1$, then the gradient of the segment corresponds to M{χ} in equation 6, rather than to k{sn} .
+This can result in the exaggeration of knickpoint magnitude in high-relief landscapes, for example, where it is more likely that χ values will be lower than the elevation values, eventually resulting in a bias during the sorting.
+We therefore suggest that, in such cases, A_0 from Eq.
+(3) should be set such that the value of the χ coordinate is the same order of magnitude as the elevation.
+However, if $A_0 \neq 1$, then the gradient of the segment corresponds to M{χ} in Eq.
+(6) rather than to $k{\rm sn}$.
 We wish to emphasise that this does not change the relative ordering between knickpoints.

-We illustrate this relationship by running a simple sensitivity analysis on the Santa Cruz Island dataset, with a range of A_0 varying from 1 to 500 (Figure 10).
-This sensitivity analysis shows that, as A_0 is increased, the extreme values of Δk{sn} within the dataset are reduced, so that the effect of low absolute χ values on the gradient calculation is diminished.
-As for θ (see section 4.3), knickpoint absolute magnitude (i.e., the direct value of Δk{sn} and Δz{seg}) cannot be compared if calculated with different A_0 from equation 3.
-However the location of the isolated main knickpoints can still be compared.
+We illustrate this relationship by running a simple sensitivity analysis on the Santa Cruz Island dataset, with a range of A_0 varying from 1 to 500 (Fig. 10).
+This sensitivity analysis shows that, as A_0 is increased, the extreme values of $\Delta k{\rm sn}$ within the dataset are reduced so that the effect of low absolute χ values on the gradient calculation is diminished.
+As for θ (see Sect.
+4.3), knickpoint absolute magnitude (i.e. the direct value of $\Delta k{\rm sn}$ and $\Delta z{\rm seg}$) cannot be compared if calculated with different A_0 from Eq.
+(3).
+However, the location of the isolated main knickpoints can still be compared.

 Our sensitivity analyses suggest that two different approaches may be used to select knickpoints.
 The first of these is that a single θ and A_0 can be fixed for an entire landscape: the knickpoint magnitudes can directly be used to isolate the main knickpoint locations and relative importance.
 However, this approach may lead to some errors due to inevitable landscape heterogeneity over larger scales.
 The second approach is to calculate θ and A_0 values separately for individual basins, which allows knickpoints to be extracted with greater precision than if a single value is set for the entire landscape.
-However, this approach means that the knickpoint extraction has to be processed independently for each catchment, and only the location (e.g., latitude, longitude, elevation) are comparable between different catchments.
-Which approach is taken is dependent on the aims of each particular study, and should be carefully considered on a case-by-case basis.
+However, this approach means that the knickpoint extraction has to be processed independently for each catchment, and only the location (e.g. latitude, longitude, elevation) is comparable between different catchments.
+Which approach is taken is dependent on the aims of each particular study and should be carefully considered on a case-by-case basis.